Isotopejs/isotope/docs/reactivity.md

 ### IsotopeNode.prototype.link(node, position)

-`link()` method links the specified Node to the one the method is called upon.
+`link()` method links the specified node to the one the method is called upon.

 ```javascript
 // ...